riceissa/breathing/doc.md

 #             CO2 as carbonic acid +
 #             CO2 in hemoglobin (estimated to be 10% of the
 #                                total CO2)
+# So we are just solving for the bicarbonate term:
 bicarb = 0.9 * total_co2 - carbonic_acid

 # This is the Henderson-Hasselbach equation for pH